 I am often asked about medication: whether clients should or should not take it.
 My response is always to discuss the issues carefully with clients on an individual basis.
 No doubt medication can sometimes be life saving or helpful, and I would never advise a patient to stop medication suddenly or without careful professional consultation.
 However, there is no doubt that medication is overused, and I believe clients should be as informed as possible about the issues.
 An excellent discussion of the issues, which is critical of the overstated claims of the pharmaceutical industry and the medical model of psychological suffering, is to be found on a colleague’s professional web page.
 (Dr. David Edwards practices in Cape Town.)

 I understand military culture and soldiers’ issues, and enjoy working with service members or veterans and their families.
-I am on the Board of Directors of Soldiers Heart, and have run a number of retreats with veterans.
+I have run both healing and training retreats for veterans and their civilian communities, and in March 2017 I was elected President of Soldiers Heart.
 I am Director of Duquesne University’s Military Psychological Services, which provides free services to soldiers, veterans, and their loved ones, particularly from the Afghanistan and Iraq wars.
 In addition, I am consultant clinical psychologist for Canyon Heroes, a non-profit organization that sponsors disabled veterans to be taken through the Grand Canyon on healing rafting journeys.
 My appreciation for the call to military service and for what service members and their families go through is free of any ideological or political agenda on my part.
 The perspective that I bring is to be found in my papers and presentations.
 In essence, my perspective is that the psychological wounds of war are a human universal; they have been described in all warrior cultures and in our own culture for some three thousand years.
 The problem is that our own culture has socially constructed this human universal as a mental illness–a psychiatric condition–with all the secondary problems, such as stigma and civilians’ fear of veterans in distress, which come from that social construction.
 In my view, combat PTSD is not a mental illness but a universal warrior’s wound, described by veterans as a wound to the heart and soul.
 In the American Civil War, it was known as soldier’s heart, a term I particularly like because it points directly to the moral and spiritual center of the wound.
 Traditional warrior cultures had essentially similar rituals in which returning warriors were brought home, honored, and set on a pathway of psychological and spiritual development that lasted through the life span.
 In our work we try to help veterans by drawing from our knowledge of these ancient warrior traditions–all of which, incidentally, included story telling to members of the civilian community.
 I and our doctoral students are very aware that our role when listening and responding to veterans’ stories is drawn from this universal human and warrior need, and that something much more profound is happening than is captured in the contemporary terms, “counseling” or “therapy.”
 An edited clip from a 2013 interview for a documentary, Project 22, is available on this site as a recent post.